NitishGadangi/SlideDown/README.md

 ## Instructions
 - Clone or download the repository
-- For first time run this in Powershell
+- For first time, run this in Powershell
 ```
 pip3 install -r requirements.txt
 ```